All Pharmacists and Pharmacy Technicians (not applicable to students and interns):

 Only send evidence of insurance or documentation when directed by OCP staff.

 Failing to maintain insurance while you are registered with OCP may result in being referred to Conduct and may lead to a suspension of your registration.

 Practice Hours (For Part A Pharmacists only)

 If you have been practicing for three years or more, you must have worked a minimum of 600 hours in patient care within Canada or the United States over the past three years while registered with the Ontario College of Pharmacists.
 If you have specific questions related to maintaining your registration you may email Continuing Competency at QA@opcinfo.com.

 Moving from Part A to Part B

-If you have elected to move to Part B of the register, you must notify Member Applications and Renewals immediately, and before completing your online annual renewal.
+If you have elected to move to Part B of the register, notify Applications and Renewals immediately at email@example.com before completing your online annual renewal.
 OCP staff will update your file accordingly.